imagine-space/TOMLWORKCV/README.md

 ## Role experience

-At Republic I had extensive experience deploying cloud services on AWS inluding Elastic Container Services, Kubernetes, and AWS Lambda.
+At Republic, I had extensive experience deploying cloud services on AWS inluding Elastic Container Services, Kubernetes, and AWS Lambda.
 I also have experience with Google Cloud including deploying Docker services using Google Cloud Run and data integrations with BigQuery.
 In my next role I am looking to master Cloud architecture, specifically Terraform and Kubernetes.

 I am a fluent Python programmer, I have trained and deployed machine learning models with Tensorflow on Google Colab.
 Furthermore at Republic I built and maintained a KYC integration API written in Flask and deployed to AWS Lambda.